Skip to Content

 There’s a misconception that the best time to cruise Alaska is summer.
 The Caribbean and Hawaii bring travelers for beach time, snorkeling, and lazy days in the sun.

 Alaska, however, brings globetrotters to experience its vast undeveloped landscapes with stunning tidewater glaciers.
-If you travel to Alaska in the month of May, you won’t experience high daytime temperatures, but the chance of rain along the coastal areas is minimal.
+Those traveling to Alaska in May, won’t experience the high daytime temperatures, but the chance of rain along the coastal areas is minimal.

 Northern Alaska experiences the coldest temperatures.
-Since most people visit by road or cruise ship, you won’t hit the coldest spot much further south.
+Since most people visit by road or cruise ship, they won’t hit the coldest spot much further south.

 Princess Cruises and Holland America have the longest relationships with Alaska.
-If you book a one-way cruise with a land itinerary, you’ll enjoy the changing of the season in Denali.
+By booking a one-way cruise with a land itinerary, guests enjoy the changing of the season in Denali.
 It’s a good time for wildlife viewing, and a chance to see the towering Denali.

 At the beginning of May, there’s a chance to see the Northern Lights in Alaska’s interior.
 While the Aurora borealis isn’t guaranteed, hotels will often provide wake up calls should they appear.